Freddie Freeman Player Props: Dodgers vs. Pirates

 Freddie Freeman At The Plate

-- Freeman has an OPS of .935, fueled by an OBP of .399 to go with a slugging percentage of .536.
-All three of those stats are best among Los Angeles hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks third, his on-base percentage ranks sixth, and he is eighth in the league in slugging.
+- Among qualified hitters, he ranks fourth in batting average, while his on-base percentage ranks seventh and he is ninth in slugging.

-- In 77.1% of his 83 games this season, Freeman has picked up at least one hit.
-He's also had 32 multi-hit games.
+- Freeman has picked up a hit in 77.4% of his 84 games this season, with at least two hits in 38.1% of them.

-- Freeman has an RBI in 34 of 83 games this season, with multiple RBI in 11 of them.
+- In 34 games this year (40.5%), Freeman has picked up an RBI, and in 11 of those games (13.1%) he had two or more.
 He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.